Nanguage/DLO-HIC-AnalysisTools/ReadMe.txt

-mafft               need add in "PATH" bwa                 need add in "PATH" python              2.XX recommend 2.7 opencv(module)      install by "pip install opencv-python" scipy(module)       install by "pip install scipy"
+mafft               need add in "PATH" bwa                 need add in "PATH" python              2.XX recommend 2.7 python module: matplotlib          install by "pip install matplotlib" opencv              install by "pip install opencv-python" scipy               install by "pip install scipy"

 recommend install "AnaConda" and then you can install all of above tools by "conda install XXXX" (exclude python)
+//mafft and bwa can install by "conda install bwa/mafft" (if you install AnaConda before)

 =====================ConfigFile: Such as follow====================